Ray-AS/json-to-csv/README.md

 # JSON ↔ CSV Converter

 A React app for converting data between JSON and CSV.
-It supports pasting text directly uploading files, validating input, and exporting the converted result.
+It supports pasting text directly, uploading files, validating input, and exporting the converted result.

 ## Features